fatmanspanda/EmuHoverPractice/README.md

 Emulator Lua script for BizHawk to practice hovering.
 Based off of [Hyphen-ated's tool of the same purpose](https://github.com/Hyphen-ated/HoverPractice); with help from [raekuul](https://github.com/raekuul) and myramong.

 ## Using this tool
 This script will only run itself on a recognized version of the [NMG practice hack](https://milde.no/lttp/).
-On starting, it will look in the directory of the script for `HoverPractice.State`.
+On starting, it will attempt to use the practice menu to teleport to Turtle Rock.

-* `HoverPractice.State` is a save state that will position you outside of Trinexx's room, on the bottom-most pixel of the platform, facing south.
 * The final area before Trinexx is an ideal place to practice hovering, as it contains a long vertical gap to attempt crossing.
 * If you fall (or really, take any damage) while this script is running, it will immediately load the save state.
 * The script will also create a new window that contains a graphical analysis of your hovering technique.
    * The bars above the axis indicate how long you held the `A` button.
    * The bars below the axis indicate how long you released the `A` button.
    * If either action lasted longer than what is allowed for a successful hover, its bar will turn from green to red.
+* As a fun bonus, you will earn rupees for successful hover streaks, at a rate of 1:10.
 * To terminate this script without navigating to the Lua console, press `L+R` together in game.

 ## Running Lua scripts